wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/virtual-machines-ag-listener-load-balanced-endpoints.md

 1. Click the **Endpoints** tab for each of the VMs.

 1. Verify that the **Name** and **Public Port** of the listener endpoint you want to use is not already in use.
-In the example below, the name is “MyEndpoint” and the port is “1433”.
+In the example below, the name is "MyEndpoint" and the port is "1433".

 1. On your local client, download and install [the latest PowerShell module](/downloads/).